DeepDiverGuy/django-swiftapi/README.md

 ### Configuration

-Configure file-handling from inside your [model's file configuration](#file-handling-example), specify a few attributes in setings.py and that's it!
+Configure file-handling from inside your [model's file configuration](#file-handling-example), specify a few attributes in setings.py like below and that's it!
 No extra work, no nothing.
 All CRUD functionalities (uploads, downloads, deletions etc) including authentications, permissions, individual-accesses are handled automatically by `django-swiftapi`.

 #### For local storage
 In your settings.py: